mishoo/UglifyJS/README.md

 #### Keeping comments in the output

 In order to keep certain comments in the output you need to pass the `comments` option.
-Pass a RegExp or a function.
+Pass a RegExp, boolean or a function.
+Stringified options `all` and `some` can be passed too, where `some` behaves like it's cli equivalent `--comments` without passing a value.
 If you pass a RegExp, only those comments whose body matches the regexp will be kept.
 Note that body means without the initial `//` or `/*`.
 If you pass a function, it will be called for every comment in the tree and will receive two arguments: the node that the comment is attached to, and the comment token itself.